trevorc/jsonconfig/README.md

 ## Usage:

-  jsonconfig asynchronously loads JSON configuration files into a singleton exposed via the module itself.
+  jsonconfig loads JSON configuration files into a singleton exposed via the module itself.

   Once the configuration has been loaded, simply access configuration